 The Fifth Step takes an understanding of the Blue Ridge Mountains, particularly the area around Hawksbill Mountain.
 So the accurate portrayal of the terrain is vital.

 Once I’ve fleshed out the physical world and the mood of that world, I’m ready to create the tension.
 Before you create the character, you ask.
 Yes.
 I have an idea about my characters.
-However, I need to have a world that is tension packed before I drop my characters into that world.
+However, I need to have a world that is tension-packed before I drop my characters into that world.
 In Room 1515, I take the tension in today’s financial crisis and make it worse.
 The world economy is collapsing.
 A group of rich financiers is causing the collapse for its own purposes.
 American sends a seductress to woo the leader of this group and steal his secrets.

 Now, I ask myself a million whys.
 What would each side’s motivation be?
 How could they achieve what they desire?
 Who could best accomplish each major task?
 Again, there is a lot of research.
 I have to study how the economy in one part of the world affects another part of the world.
 Having done the research, I give each main character motives and plans.
 Tension must increase as the story moves along or readers go to sleep.

 Ever read novels were the bad guys have no redeeming character and the good guys are Dudley Do-Rights.
 The real world is not this way.
 The more conflicted people and events are the better your novel will be.
 I mentioned the anti-heroine earlier.
 To put a true protagonist, loyal, honest, loves dogs, into Room 1515, would be sinful.
-I want an anti-heroine, a flawed woman pursing the enemies of her country, until she questions the tactics of her own government.
+I want an anti-heroine, a flawed woman pursuing the enemies of her country, until she questions the tactics of her own government.
 I don’t want an evil antagonist either.
 Instead of Doctor No, I want to be unique.
-Create a sympathetic character with a noble purpose, likeable with being ruthless.
-Unique, complex characters hold readers interests.
+Create a sympathetic character with a noble purpose, likable with being ruthless.
+Unique, complex characters hold readers’ interests.